PartTimeMaker/fow/README.md

 This python code merges outer-wall from finer layer-height(ex.
 0.1mm) gcode with other portions that including infill, inner-wall from rough layer-height(ex.
 0.3mm).

 ## Usage
 1. Create two gcode files from slicer with rough(ex.
 0.3mm) and fine(ex.
 0.1mm) layer-height from exact same model.
-The two slice settings shoud be exlactly same except layer-height.
+The two slice settings shoud be exactly same except layer-height.

 * gcode_fow.py